qualityshepherd/brine/posts/southern_coast.md

 **0208 The Ash King** A scorched forest where ash blankets the ground.
 At its heart, a strange figure known as the **Ash King** (`Self-Appointed Monarch, Alchemist, Irrational Confidence`) has built an ample brugh of ash.
 He flavors a potent wine from the burnt landscape—and insists all visitors drink.

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
 All who enter feel a heavy, chilling presence and a lingering sorrow.
 The fourth floor still holds Ida Greever's (`Jaded Ghost, Lovelorn, Snippy`) bed; her diary hidden beneath.
-On the cliff's edge, purple bog orchids fade in an ancient bouquet.
-Its card reads "My dearest Ida, Your favorite color.
-I will always love you, Peter".
+On the cliff's edge below, purple bog orchids fade in an ancient bouquet.
+Its card reads _"My dearest Ida, Your favorite color.
+I will always love you, Peter"_.

-Ghosts light the beacon at night, calling a ship from the depths.
+Ida and the other ghosts light the beacon at night, calling a ship from the depths.

 > In her diary, Ida writes of her true love—the captain of The Crown's Fury.
 The day she learned his ship was lost in the Battle of Mistwood, she leapt from the tower.
-Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
+Since then, the abandoned lighthouse draws other _"grievers"_ who choose a similar fate.
 The diary also contains a page ripped from a ships log.
 It reads: _"Curse those berries—lost two more men this week.
 But the silver sleeps safe beneath the Bone Tree.
 Only the tide knows the way."_ see [#0412].

 > **Ghost** `Incorporeal, Obsessed, Tragic`—Each bound to this world by unfinished business.
 Some don't know they're dead.
 Some do and are very angry about it. _Life is wasted on the living._

 **0210 Veil's End** A grim stone manse looms over the cove, more fortress than home.
 Narrow windows pierce thick, moss-covered walls.
 Below, a hidden dock shelters a silent pirate ship—colors struck.
 When **Lyra "Queen" Vex** (`Blades, Queen's Stitch, Generous`) is home, no one asks questions.
 Her twin daggers strike faster than sight; tap her amulet twice, and time bends—just long enough to kill.
 Her crew call it _the Queen's Stitch._ All the right people vouch for her... for now.

 **0211 Smoked Hamlet**
 Charred beams and blackened stones mark where a fishing hamlet once stood.
-A young noble (`Impulsive, Visionary, Flamboyant`) bought the land for more wealth than the villagers had ever seen.
+A young noble, **Rhys Winthrop** (`Impulsive, Visionary, Flamboyant`) bought the land for more wealth than the villagers had ever seen.
 In the fine print: _no sea access_.
 Now, they watch a new manor house rise from _their_ ashes, trapped between scorched earth and an unreachable tide.
 Some now beg for work; others _sharpen knives_.

 **0301 The Fever Downs** Unnaturally warm hills ripple with heat.
 Rare herbs grow in perfect concentric circles reaching 30', their stems trembling without wind.
 A traveling healer named **Hergest** (`Healer, Old Codger, Opinionated`) harvests plants to brew remedies for body and spirit.